rhetr/surplus/README.md

 <b>sur</b>fer/browser for <b>plu</b>gins and <b>s</b>amples

-listen to audio samples in an easily-navigable Qt-based file browser made for the task. when you find what you want drag&drop it into your preferred environment to work with this so far).
+listen to audio samples in an easily-navigable Qt-based file browser made for the task. when you find what you want drag&drop it into your preferred environment.
 It'd be cool if eventually it is extended to utilize keyboard shortcuts to send samples to other LAU programs or something.

 currently works with carla and drumkv1.